MLO-lab/better_uncertainty_calibration/README.md

 `python plotting.py`.
 This takes a while (3-6 minutes) and you may receive errors if certain result files are not found.
 Contrary, running the notebooks allows producing and inspecting each plot individually.

-### ECE estimation of simulated models (Figure 2)

-Open and run the jupyter notebook `ECE bias ground truth simulation.ipynb`.
-The plot is directly displayed in the last cell.
-The simulation is light-weight and can be finished quickly on a typical laptop.
-Indeed, we ran the simulation on an M1 MacBook Pro 2021 in minutes.

 ## Variance regression (Figure 4, 8, and 9)